 21 May Why you should say goodbye to WhatsApp in store

-Earlier in the month, the StorIQ team attended RetailEXPO – Europe’s leading retail tech event.
-We had a fantastic show and got the chance to speak to influential retailers and tech professionals from across the UK and the globe.
+At retail technology events throughout the year, we have the chance to speak to influential retailers and tech professionals from across the UK and the globe.

-While at the event, we got the chance to demo StorIQ as well as find out about how companies at the event were managing retail operations.
+At these events, we get the chance to demo StorIQ as well as find out about how companies at these events are managing retail operations.

 We learnt lots of methods and new tools that the retail industry are using to manage ops, but the thing we were most surprised by was the sheer number of retailers that were using Whatsapp, the mobile instant messaging app, as one of their key tools to communicate with store teams and check compliance to brand standards.